newrelic/newrelic-java-agent/instrumentation/jetty-ee8-servlet-12/README.md

 ### jetty-12
 This module instruments the core Jetty server that handles tasks that does not require the Servlet API.
-That includes but is not limited to:
+The tasks of this module includes but is not limited to:

-- Reporting threadpool metrics.
+- Reporting threadpool metrics
 - Reporting the dispatcher name and version as well as the port number for the server.
 - Adding outbound CAT headers for outgoing requests.
-CAT however is deprecated during the time this module is made (i.e. December 2023).
+CAT however is deprecated during the time this module is made (i.e. December 2023)
+- Reporting errors

 ### jetty-ee*-servlet-12
 This refers to our current module and any module named based on the same pattern, `jetty-ee*-servlet-12`.